Danny Masterson’s rape retrial: Key things to know

-LOS ANGELES (AP) — Five months after a deadlocked jury led to a mistrial for actor Danny Masterson, the former star of “That ’70s Show” is about to be retried in a Los Angeles court.
+LOS ANGELES (AP) — Five months after a deadlocked jury led to a mistrial for actor Danny Masterson, the former star of “That ’70s Show” is on trial again in a Los Angeles court.
 Masterson is accused of raping three women between 2001 and 2003.
 He could get 45 years in prison if convicted.

-Here’s the key element key elements, characters and issues that will factor into the retrial.
-Opening statements are set to begin on Monday.
+Here are the key elements, characters and issues that will factor into the retrial.

 NEW ROLE FOR SCIENTOLOGY